A 2018 study suggests that it's what happens early in life that matters most for brain health.

 As we age, we do what we can to prevent cognitive decline: eat blueberries, get our 10,000 steps in and download brain games to our smart phones.
-But a new study suggests that it’s what happens early in life that matters most for brain health.
+But a 2018 study suggests that it’s what happens early in life that matters most for brain health.

 The study, published in the journal Neurology, found that growing up poor in houses that were crowded and had fewer books was linked to lower scores on tests that measure skills like thinking, learning, reasoning, remembering and problem solving later in life.
 The effect remained even when researchers took other factors like employment, education and physical health into account.

 Social and economic disadvantages in childhood may indeed have a negative impact on cognitive skills.

 “Just like the body, the brain ages, but for some it may age faster than others,” said study author Pavla Cermáková, M.D., Ph.D., of the Czech National Institute of Mental Health in Klecany, Czech Republic.
 “A growing body of evidence suggests aging of the brain may occur over a lifetime with its roots in childhood.
 Our study looked at a very large number of people from different backgrounds and geographic locations and found that social and economic disadvantages in childhood may indeed have a negative impact on cognitive skills,” she said.

 To gather the data, researchers interviewed 20,244 people from 16 countries across Europe.
 Their average age at the time of the first interview was 71.
 Participants were interviewed and tested once at the start of the study, then at least one more time within the next five years.
 The tests asked participants questions that involved naming animals or remembering words after a delay.